 Business Valuation for Change of Entity or Tax Purposes.

-Valuations for Change of Entity or Regulatory Purposes are needed for situations where you need to know the market value of a business, or intangible asset for shareholder or tax purposes.
+A Business Valuation for Change of Entity or Tax Purposes is needed for situations where you need to know the market value of a business, or intangible asset for shareholder or tax purposes.

 The restructuring of a business from one type of entity to another (e.g. trust to private company) is a transaction, and often triggers certain taxation events (such as Capital Gains Tax).
 It is crucial to have Valuations for Regulatory Purposes in these instances.